WormBase/website-genome-browsers/README.md

 Important Git branches
 ======================

-The master branch isn't used for anthing other than housing README.
+The master branch isn't used for anthing other than housing this README.

 For GBrowse and gbrowse_syn:
 * gbrowse-production is the current production config
 * staging (NOT gbrowse-staging) is the current staging config
 * ###-gbrowse is the branch for building a specific release

-Since gbrowse_syn doesnt' change from release to release, it uses the same branches as GBrowse.
+Since gbrowse_syn doesn't change from release to release, it uses the same branches as GBrowse.

 For JBrowse: